Siege of Musa Qala: Siege renewed

 The departure of the Griffins led to a weakening of the base's defenses, as Easy Company now had only two .50 cal machine guns and nine 7.62×51mm NATO GPMGs.
-The Taliban got wind of the decrease in coalition combat power and began launching probing attacks against the district centre.
+The Taliban became aware of the decrease in coalition combat power and began launching probing attacks against the district centre.
 On several occasions, insurgents crawled up to the compound walls and had to be driven back with hand grenades.
-On August 26, an insurgent group, that reports later estimated at 150, launched a massed attack on the district centre.
-The attack died down after an airstrike by an A-10, but began again at 4:55 the next day, and lasted until 7:00 am.
+On August 26, an insurgent group, that reports later estimated at 150 fighters, launched a massed attack on the district centre.
+The attack dissipated after an airstrike by an A-10, but began again at 4:55 the next day, and lasted until 7:00 am.
 During the firefight, Lance-Corporal John Hetherington was killed, as well as several Taliban, whose bodies were left lying across the street until, by tacit agreement, the insurgents were allowed to retrieve them.

-By that time, the Taliban frontal attacks had failed with heavy loss, and their supply lines were being interdicted by D squadron HCR, who operated in Mobile Operations Groups in the desert.
-For a time, the insurgents were forced to fall back on long-distance strikes with mortars and rockets.
+By that time, the Taliban frontal attacks had failed with heavy loss, and their supply lines were being interdicted by D squadron, Household Cavalry Regiment, who operated in mobile operations groups in the desert.
+For a time, the insurgents were forced to resort to long-distance strikes with mortars and rockets.
 On September 1, one such mortar attack killed Ranger Anare Draiva, and mortally wounded Corporal Paul Muirhead of the Royal Irish Regiment.

 On September 2, six more British troops were injured, and three days later, the Taliban once again tried to storm the base, but were repelled by the defenders with air support from Harriers and A-10s.
 On September 6, a casevac Chinook was flown into Musa Qala to evacuate two wounded soldiers who had suffered shrapnel wounds from mortar rounds, but the Taliban were expecting the move, and opened a heavy fire at the helicopter, forcing it to turn back.
 On returning to Camp Bastion, the crew found that their aircraft had been hit by four rounds, one of which had almost severed a rotor blade.
-Another casevac mission was flown into Musa Qala later the same day, but this time it was escorted by Apaches, A-10s and an AC-130 Spectre gunship, that suppressed the Taliban, enabling the Chinook to complete its mission.
+Another casevac mission was flown into Musa Qala later the same day, but this time it was escorted by Apaches, A-10s and an AC-130 Spectre gunship that suppressed the Taliban, enabling the Chinook to complete its mission.